Europe

 Stockholm Fringe Festival

-Fans of performance art and experimental theatre visiting Stockholm in early September are in for a treat as the city plays host to the 10th anniversary edition of its annual STOFF Fringe Festival, or STOFF-X as it’s dubbed this year.
+Fans of performance art and experimental theatre visiting Stockholm in early September are in for a treat as the city plays host to the 10th-anniversary edition of its annual STOFF Fringe Festival, or STOFF-X as it’s dubbed this year.
 Held over five days, more than 70 acts perform shows across 8 venues, offering a platform for local and international artists to showcase their artistic gifts in front of captivated audiences.
 The festival puts a strong emphasis on encouraging emerging artists to hone their talents and make their mark on the industry, giving visitors a unique chance to see future stars performing before they hit the big time.
 To mark the 10th anniversary, this year’s theme is also unique, with all work presented written, directed, choreographed and produced by female, non-binary and trans artists.

-LOCATION Venues across Stockholm DATES 3-7 September
+Venues across Stockholm / 26 August-1 September

 A promo pic of Stand Up Yours, one of the acts at this year’s Stockholm Fringe (Photo: Ulrika Campbell)